 - 3- 14 oz cans chicken broth

-- 1 cup whipping cream or half and half
+- 1 cup heavy cream or half and half

 - 1 cup shredded cheddar cheese

-- 1 - 2 Knorr chicken flavored bouillon cubes
+- 1 - 2 Knorr Chicken Flavored Bouillon Cubes

-Cut the potatoes into 1/2 inch cubes.
+- Peel the potatoes and cut the potatoes into 1/2 inch cubes.

-Place the potatoes in a heavy sauce pan or dutch oven and add the chicken broth and chicken bouillon cubes.
+- Place the potatoes in a heavy sauce pan or dutch oven and add the chicken broth and chicken bouillon cubes.

-Bring to a boil and continue to cook until the potatoes are fork tender.
+- Bring to a boil and continue to cook until the potatoes are fork tender.

-Using a potato mash, mash the potatoes while they are still in the sauce pan.
+- Using a potato mash, mash the potatoes while they are still in the sauce pan.
 Do not mash completely as you want some chunks of potatoes.

-Slowly add the 1 cup half and half.
-All the soup to simmer for another 10 minutes or so before adding the cheddar cheese.
+- Allow the soup to simmer for another 10 minutes or so before adding the cheddar cheese.

-Add the 1 cup shredded cheddar cheese.
+- Add the 1 cup shredded cheddar cheese.

-Continue to simmer until the soup has thickened.
+- Continue to simmer until the soup has thickened.

-Garnish with sour cream, crumbled bacon and chives.
+- Garnish with sour cream, crumbled bacon and chives.